 Our mission is to get children excited about science and math through fun-to-read picture book stories.
-We are primarily looking for fiction manuscripts with non-fiction facts woven into the story, although we will also consider some non-fiction stories.
+We are looking for fiction or narrative nonfication stories with science or math woven into the story.
+We prefer fiction over nonfiction.
 In every manuscript we look for a "cuddle factor" that will make parents and children want to read it together.

 Each of our books includes a 2-6 page, non-fiction “For Creative Minds” section to reinforce the educational component of the book itself.
 This section will have activities, crafts, or fun facts to be shared by the parent, teacher, or other adult.
 Authors will be asked to provide separate facts that will be incorporated into this section.
 We do accept simultaneous submissions.

 Manuscripts must be less than 1000 words and must meet ALL of the following four criteria:

 We accept manuscripts written in Spanish by bilingual authors (English and Spanish).
 Please send your manuscript in Spanish and English, and all accompanying materials only in English.

 Because we rely on authors and illustrators to actively promote and market their books, we currently only accept submissions from authors and illustrators living in the US and Canada.

 We do not consider manuscripts that have been previously published in any way, shape, or form including e-books or self-published.

 We don't like manuscripts with a lot of dialogue that may be difficult to illustrate.

 We prefer prose, but will consider manuscripts in rhyme (see below).
 We do not accept books of poetry.
 There IS a difference.

 Our standard format is 13 illustrated spreads of story, followed by 4 pages (2 spreads) of For Creative Minds.
 While not required, you may include suggested locations for spread-breaks in your manuscript text.